csctd/2024/docs/activity.md

 ## Check-in

-[Codepen](https://codepen.io/) is a tool that lets you practice writing code all in one page.

 Work in your group to make sure you can all answer the following questions and agree on the answers.
+Once you have your answer, click on the question to see the answer.

 <details>
         <summary>1.
 What is HTML?
 Where does it come from?
 What is it for?</summary>